 Why Do I Have So Much Stuff?

 Have you ever attempted to get rid of some of your stuff and realized it was much harder than you thought it would be?
-Do you look around the room and wonder how you ended up with so much?
+Do you look around the room and ask yourself “why do I have so much stuff?!”

 While items were previously purchased for utility, the rise of consumerism, consumption, and goods as status symbols has prevailed.

 In 1913, the comic strip “Keeping Up with the Joneses” depicted a family trying to keep up with their neighbors.
 Doesn’t every little boy and girl wish for the day when they can have tons of money, own a huge house, and buy everything they have ever desired?

 Marketers aren’t geniuses or mind readers- they just figured out why people buy and used it for their profit.
 Instead of sticking to the things we need, they are able to give us everything we want.

 Their promise: Your life will be happier, safer, and more comfortable when you buy…

 So what drives our decision-making when it comes to stuff?
 Why do we buy and keep things at such an alarming rate?
 And, most importantly, what should you do if you have too much stuff?

 We Are Trying to Make Our Lives Easier